Lachee/wails-template-sveltekit/README.md

 It has some issues such as not finding $app.
 I don't know how to fix these so feel free to commit improvements.

+## Maintenance
+I **do not** plan to actively work on this template.

+IF you have fixed something, submit a PR and I will merge it.

 ## Package Management

 By default, this setup uses `PNPM`.
 If you rather use just NPM or someother JS package manager: